Install agent relays in silent mode on UNIX/Linux

 Install an agent relay silently

-Silent mode enables you to run an installation in the background using the options file.
+Silent mode uses an options file to run an installation in the background.

 To install an agent relay in silent mode on UNIX/Linux:

-Download the agent relay installer for your platform.
+Download the agent relay installer for your platform from the Software Licensing and Downloads portal (requires login).

 Create an options file, add the agent relay options, and save the file as optionsFile.txt.
 For details, see Silent installation options for an agent relay.